Winter often brings severe weather to the mountains. This starts as long periods of rain and snow. The major challenges are:

-A lot of rain by itself is not that dangerous, unless it leads to flooding or landslides.
-However, a particular problem we face is that the culverts in our roads are often not well maintained.
+Blocked roads are often caused by the poorly maintained culverts in our roads.
 Once a strong rain happens, the culverts block, and the road washes away.
 This can cause severe inconvenience as residents need to make long detours for months while the roads are repaired.
-The key thing is to watch and report blocked culverts.
-For more information, click here.
+The key thing is to watch for and report blocked culverts

 While all thunderstorms are dangerous, the National Weather Service (NWS) defines a severe thunderstorm as one that meets at least one of the following conditions:

 - Produces hail at least ¾ inch in diameter.

 - Has winds of 58 miles per hour or greater.